Boyos999/Boyos-Tes3mp-Scripts/Alternate Start/README.md

 end
 ```

-4. Comment or Delete the following block from BasePlayer:EndCharGen
+4. In Scripts\Players\base.lua Comment or Delete the following block from BasePlayer:EndCharGen
 NOTE: This step can be skipped if you're unsure, players will just load into balmora before the alternate start menu pops up

 ```lua